How much do bloggers REALLY earn in 2026? (Statistics from the Blogging Income Survey 2026)

 Key takeaways

-Additionally, if you want to maximize the amount of money you make per pageview, it makes sense to diversified revenue streams and/or focus on higher RPM revenue streams.
+Additionally, if you want to maximize the amount of money you make PER PAGEVIEW, it makes sense to diversify your revenue streams and/or focus on higher RPM revenue streams.
 (See below for more on this!)

 Do bloggers with more revenue streams earn more?